davidbarone/webapp/README.md

 - When referencing classes, use `class={styles.nameofclass}` syntax instead of `className={styles.nameofclass}` This is because we're using the dom class attribute directly instead of React's virtual dom.

 ## JSX Support
 When building html content, using html strings everywhere is error-prone.
-JSX is a domain-specific language that enables developer to write HTML elements directly within their JavaScript code.
+JSX is a domain-specific language that enables developers to write HTML elements directly within their JavaScript code.
 JSX is primarily used in React, but TypeScript supports JSX too.

 JSX compiles to JavaScript function calls like `createElement` that produce DOM elements.
 This means that JSX can be type-checked and syntax-checked at compile time.
 A great advantage over HTML strings.

+In order to use JSX, we need to implement a custom createElement function.
 The following configuration was required to implement JSX:

 ### /js/lib/createElement.js
 This is a custom `createElement` function to convert JSX into createElement() JavaScript function calls.
 The script also registers the function into the window object, so that it can be referenced later.